zuevadash/Fundamental-Analyst-Agent-UCL-IFTE0001/README.md

 ## License

-This project is developed as coursework for IFTE0001: AI Agents in Asset Management at UCL School of Management.
+This project is developed as coursework for IFTE0001: AI Agents in Asset Management at UCL IFT.

 ---